Skip to content

 Once a customer opts in to your campaign, you should send a confirmation message to set their expectations.

-If you don’t send an initial message within a reasonable period, you will need to reconfirm their consent in the first message you send.
+If you don’t send an initial message within a reasonable period (typically 24-48 hours), you’ll need to reconfirm their consent in the first message you send.

 For example, you may want to say: